-

 Example to bind a custom HTTP profile to the proxy content switching virtual server:

-add ns httpprofile custom_http_profile1 -markconnReqInval OFF
+add ns httpprofile custom_http_profile1 -markconnReqInval DISABLED

 set cs vserver swgVS -httpprofileName custom_http_profile1